KINGSTON, NEW YORK

 Kingston Point Rail Trail; Easy-Moderate.
 Paved & stone-dust rail trail.
 Long hill.

-Hudson River Brickyard Trail; Under construction 2020
+Hudson River Brickyard Trail; I believe it's paved.

 Waterfront Promenade; Easy.
 Brick & pavers trail.

 To Start from Kingston Plaza (Western End); From the junction of I-587 and Albany Ave in Kingston follow Albany Ave west to Clinton Ave and turn right.
 Take your first right along Westbrook Ln.
 Cross the RR tracks and trailhead and park in Kingston Plaza.

 The Kingston Greenline is a series of interconnected trails in the city of Kingston and will serve as a regional hub for the growing system of rail trails throughout Ulster County.
 For more information visit; KINGSTON GREENLINE .